Extreme Values of Permutation Statistics: Preliminaries about Coxeter groups and permutation statistics

 \begin{theorem} Let $W$ be a finite Coxeter group with $\rk(W) = n$.
 Then,

 where $d_1, \ldots, d_n$ are the degrees of~$W$. \end{theorem}

 The generating function $\G_{\des}$ also has a decomposition, even into linear factors.
-This was proven for all irreducible types except the $D$-type by Brenti~\cite{brenti1994q}, and the $D$-type case was taken care of by Savage \& Visontai~\cite{savage2015s}.
-They prove that the Eulerian polynomial of these groups is real-rooted.
-From there, it is trivial to conclude that the roots are negative, since all coefficients of the Eulerian polynomial are positive.
+This was proved by Brenti~\cite{brenti1994q} for all irreducible types except~$D$, and that case was resolved by Savage \& Visontai~\cite{savage2015s}.
+They proved that the Eulerian polynomial of these groups is real-rooted.
+From this, it is trivial to conclude that the roots are negative, since all coefficients of the Eulerian polynomial are positive.
 Apart from the sign, not much is known about the roots.

 \begin{theorem} Let $W$ be a finite Coxeter group with $\rk(W) = n$.
 Then,

 for some $q_1, \ldots, q_n > 0$. \end{theorem}

 Whenever a generating function factors, the corresponding statistic is a sum of independent contributions corresponding to the factors.
 Therefore, $X_\inv$ and $X_\des$ can be written as sums of independent (but not identically distributed) variables, which prove to be key for the extreme values of these statistics.